 What inspired you to join Bernstein?
 What has inspired you to stay at Bernstein for as long as you have?

 Wealth management is an extremely personal business with a foundation built on trust and integrity.
 I knew that I wanted to be a Wealth Advisor, but only at a firm that adhered to the highest ethical standards—a fiduciary.
 When I discovered that Bernstein was not only a fiduciary, but also solely an investment manager without the potential conflicts of interest present at larger financial institutions, I knew that Bernstein was the only firm that I would want to work for.
-Almost a decade later, this decision has been validated many times over.
+Almost over a decade later, this decision has been validated many times over.

 Tell me about the types of clients you work with.

 I work with individuals and families who are burdened with the complexities of their unique wealth.
 These complexities are often intertwined and can range from planning multi-generational wealth transfers to planning around a significant liquidity event, like a business sale.

 In the business transaction and exit planning ecosystem, I have a particular niche in working with multi-unit franchisees planning an exit.